Rolling green hills with trees and mountain in the background

 November 17, 2021

-Historic Dean Witter Ranch in California Protected for Conservation and Free Public Access
+Historic Dean Witter Ranch Protected in California

 OAK GLEN, Calif. ― After a two-and-a-half-year effort, and with support from private donors, volunteers, state agencies, partner organizations, and elected leaders, The Wildlands Conservancy, a California nonprofit, has secured the 29,600-acre Lone Pine Ranch―which will be known as the Eel River Canyon Preserve.
 The property includes fantastic geology, 18 miles of river frontage, carbon sequestering forests, herds of Roosevelt elk, and significant wetlands.
 Today’s acquisition includes 21,600-acres acquired by TWC and roughly 8,000 acres acquired by national nonprofit The Conservation Fund, in a unique and collaborative conservation victory.